-If you’re suffering from a dry scalp, dandruff, psoriasis, or dermatitis on your scalp, a message with avocado oil will bring you much-needed relief.
-Apply the avocado oil to your fingertips, then begin to massage your scalp in circular motions from the front to back.
+Suffering from a dry scalp, dandruff, psoriasis, or dermatitis?
+A message with avocado oil will bring you much-needed relief.
+Apply a small amount of avocado oil to your fingertips.
+Then begin to massage your scalp in circular motions from the front to back.
 Repeat with your hairline.
 Leave the avocado oil in for a few minutes for it to penetrate your hair shafts before rinsing off and shampooing.
 Want to upgrade your massage?
 You can also pick up an anti-aging hair serum featuring avocado oil and therapeutic essential oils.

 Avocado oil hair mask (adapted from Total Beauty)

-If your hair is in need of repair, and you’re look to fix those damaged roots and split ends, an avocado oil hair mask could help do the trick.
-Simply mix 2 tablespoons of virgin coconut oil with avocado oil in a bowl, microwave for 30 seconds, then begin the massage mentioned above.
+If you’re looking to fix damaged roots and split ends, an avocado oil hair mask could help do the trick.
+Simply mix 2 tablespoons of virgin coconut oil with avocado oil in a bowl.
+Microwave for 30 seconds, then begin the massage mentioned above.
 After massaging your scalp, rub the hair mask into your hair strands and ends.
-Pile hair on top of your head, and put on a shower cup or warm towel to ensure the it penetrates your hair follicles and cuticles.
+First, pile hair on top of your head.
+Then put on a shower cup or warm towel to ensure it penetrates your hair follicles and cuticles.
 Leave on for 15 minutes (why not stick on a face mask at the same time?) and rinse out in the shower.

 Avocado oil conditioner

 Here’s where avocado oil’s detangling properties come in handy.
-Before you step out of the shower, simply run avocado oil through your strands of hair to smooth and detangle those messy knots.
+Before you step out of the shower, simply run avocado oil through your hair to smooth and detangle messy knots.
+Use your fingers or a wide-toothed comb, rather than a brush.
 Prefer something less messy?
 The good news is that avocado oil’s restorative properties have earned it a place in healthy hair conditioners.

 Lavender & Avocado Intensive Conditioner from John Masters